bioDS/lab/kieran.md

 MSc student - Discovering pairwise genetic interactions.

 ### Research Interests
-I have an interest in parallell computing, operating systems, and computer architecuture.
+I have an interest in parallel computing, operating systems, and computer architecture.
 Particularly focusing on applications to:

 - Genetic interaction detection
 - Phylogenetic trees